simp/simp-doc/docs/user_guide/HOWTO/IPA_Clients.rst

       simp::ipa::install::realm: EXAMPLE.DOMAIN

-   Some optional settings that may be needed, depending on the configuration of the IPA server and the environment:
+   Some optional settings may be needed, depending on the configuration of the IPA server and the environment:

    .. code-block:: yaml